GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex15_data_presentation.md

 When investigating the evolution of genomes, we sometimes want to consider not only the presence/absence of genes in a genome, but also how they are arranged in an operon.
 For this exercise, we are going to visualise several sulfur assimilation genes from bin_2, bin_3 and bin_4, comparing their arrangement among the organisms.

-For this exercise, navigate to the folder `9.data_presentation/gene_synteny/`.
-Here, you have been provided with a copy of the `prodigal` gene predictions for each of the bins (`.faa` files), an annotation output table using multiple databases (`.aa` files), a small table of the annotation of some key genes of interest (`cys.txt` files), and blastn output (`blast*.txt`) comparing the genes of interest from these organisms.
+For this exercise, navigate to the folder `9.data_presentation/annotations/`.
+You have been provided with a copy of the `prodigal` gene predictions for each of the bins (`.faa` files), an annotation output table using multiple databases (`.aa` files), a small table of the annotation of some key genes of interest (`cys.txt` files), and blastn output (`blast*.txt`) comparing the genes of interest from these organisms.
 The annotation files were created by manually searching the annotations obtained in the previous exercises.

 *NOTE: Refer to [gene_synteny_grab_GOI.md](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/resources/gene_synteny_grab_GOI.md) for more information on how the `cys.txt` files were produced.*